mortencombat/stretchable/README.md

 ### Documentation

-To build documentation with live reloading: `sphinx-autobuild docs/source docs/build/html`
+To build documentation use `make html` (in `docs/` folder) or, to use live reloading: `sphinx-autobuild docs/source docs/build/html`

+NOTE: Sometimes, you may need to run `make clean html` (in `docs/` folder) to ensure that all changes are included in the built html.

 ### Testing